You may have heard people discuss “central air” versus a “window air” unit, but what does it mean?

 Deciding between a central air conditioner or window air conditioner for your apartment is a matter of deciding what works best for you.
 But if you are looking for comfort and functionality, central air conditioners can offer many significant advantages over window A/C.

-It’s also worth mentioning that HVAC (Heating and Air Conditioning) is a very complicated field and there are many different sub types and system configurations available.
+It’s also worth mentioning that HVAC (Heating and Air Conditioning) is a very complicated field and there are many different subtypes and system configurations available.
 This article is meant as a starter guide and focuses on the basic concepts most renters care about when comparing Central A/C and Window A/C.

-Can you install Central AC in Apartment?
+Can You Install Central AC In An Apartment?

-Generally, because of the complications (both financially and work wise) involved, as a tenant you are not able to install Central AC in an apartment.
+Generally, because of the complications (both financially and work-wise) involved, as a tenant, you are not able to install Central AC in an apartment.
 If you really want it, you are probably better off looking for a different apartment building that already has central air.
-You can always ask your landlord, but chances are it will be cost prohibitive to add.
+You can always ask your landlord, but chances are it will be cost-prohibitive to add.